 Step 4: Add a Hostname to Your Account

-You should now be logged into your My No-IP account.
-When you registered for a No-IP account a hostname should have been created automatically.
+You should now be logged into the No-IP member’s section.
+When you registered for a No-IP account a hostname may have been created automatically.
 You will use this to connect to your server.
-If you would like, you can create another hostname using the steps below.

-In order to add a hostname to your account you will want to click on “Dynamic DNS” and then the green “Create Hostname” button.
+If you didn’t create it upon registration in order to add a hostname manually you will want to click on “Dynamic DNS” and then the green “Create Hostname” button.

 After the “Create Hostname” is clicked you will see the following screen pop up.